BITSS-OPA/opa-deworming/code/01_final_opa.md

 The starting point is a comparison of a stream of benefits and costs over the lifetime of the recipients of deworming.
 The final policy estimate is the discounted sum of all costs and benefits, known as the Net Present Value (NPV)[^12].

 [^12]: Approaches 1 and 2 also present results in the format of internal rates of return (IRR).
 Following the principle of open output, the report restricts the presentation of results to just one format.
 NPV was chosen over IRR in consultation with Evidence Action to clearly communicate the scale of the welfare effects.
-[CONFIRM WITH GRACE ABOVE]